mau5mat/gm-ladder-webservice/README.md

 - Refactor code repetition in Api.hs and DbQueries.hs
 - Find out a way to construct my db queries without opening and closing a connection each time
+- Read code from Servant/Yesod projects and compare and contrast
+- Add more features
+- Write documentation

 ## Description